 Since I had thought of Mr. Perry’s words so many times throughout my daughter’s first year of middle school, I sat down with him before writing this article to see what other words of wisdom he could share with us.

 He stressed again that the weeds and roadblocks that our kids face are good for them.
 These challenges are what give our kids the experience to learn and grow, so we should resist the urge to clear these roadblocks for them.
 He advised parents to think about what’s really going to contribute to their children’s success.
 He shared,

 If you take yourself out of the equation for your kid’s success, will they still be okay?
 If the answer is ‘No’, you know you need to take a step back and let them start building their own tools for success.
 Simply put, if you let them be helpless, they will be helpless.

 From our experience, and from what other middle school parents have shared with me, this level of independence is the biggest adjustment.
 According to Pearson Middle School mom, Kelly Walker,

 As parents, we had to really get used to the idea of our daughter taking on almost all of the school-related responsibilities.
 They can handle it!
 They need to be organized and ready to step up and be responsible for themselves inside their middle school world.

-Look for ways at the beginning of the year to help your child set up systems that work for her, but then let her manage this system on her own.
 For example, set up a routine where your child checks his school email daily and reviews the online calendars for each subject to plan for tests and projects.

 The Frisco middle schools all use an agenda with the 6th graders to help them learn to plan for and organize their workload.
 Encourage your child to review the agenda (maybe even alongside a calendar of their other extra-curricular activities) to plan for deadlines that are coming up.